georgefloros/sift-rs/README.md

 - 📦 **Lightweight**: Minimal dependencies and small footprint
 - 🔧 **Extensible**: Support for custom query operators
 - 📚 **Well documented**: Comprehensive documentation with examples
-- 🌐 **WASM Support**: Now runs in browsers and Java applications via WebAssembly
+- 🌐 **Full WASM Support**: Runs in browsers and Java applications via WebAssembly with all MongoDB operators
-- 🧩 **$where Operator**: Now available in WASM builds using Boa JavaScript engine
+- 🧩 **$where Operator**: JavaScript expression evaluation using Boa engine for consistent functionality across all platforms

 ## Installation